agrawalrajat310/Reliance-Digital-clone/README.md

  ## Admin Account Details(Admin Email and Password)

- <p>you can add products by admin account and all the users can see the product on latest page(which contain all the latest items)</p>
+ <p>You can add products by admin account and all the users can see the product on latest page (which contain all the latest items)</p>

   <ul dir="auto">